 Every state has its own rules for how car accidents and insurance claims are handled.
 These laws determine who pays for what, how fault is decided, and what coverage limits apply.
 From at-fault vs. no-fault systems to PIP (Personal Injury Protection) and MedPay requirements, lawsuit thresholds, and uninsured motorist coverage (UM/UIM) — regulations vary widely depending on where you live.

 Knowing your state’s insurance laws helps you understand what your policy covers, what compensation you may be eligible for, and when you can pursue additional claims after an accident.
+This information is general in nature and should not be relied upon as legal advice for your specific situation.

 Each state also handles fault differently.
 In at-fault states, the driver responsible for the crash pays for damages.
 In no-fault states, each driver’s insurance covers their own losses.